A Letter to God

 Question No 1

-house — the only one in the entire valley — sat on the crest of a low hill.
+THE house — the only one in the entire valley — sat on the crest of a low hill.
 From this height one could see the river and the field of ripe corn dotted with the flowers that always promised a good harvest.
 The only thing the earth needed was a downpour or at least a shower.
 Throughout the morning Lencho — who knew his fields intimately — had done nothing else but see the sky towards the north-east.

 Q1.
 Where was the house located?